 Resource allocation plans, mobilization plans, equipment plans and procurement plans rely on the project schedules.
 From this aspect, the project schedule generates a roadmap for other plans and provides dates for the project deliverables.

 According to PMBOK Guide, a Project Schedule shows “the planned dates for performing activities and the planned dates for meeting milestones.”

 A project schedule is a graphic presentation of all activities in a project required to produce the output.
-Gantt Charts, Network Diagrams, CPM and PERT techniques can be used to create the project schedules.
+Gantt Charts, Network Diagrams, Critical Chain Method, Critical Path Method and PERT techniques can be used to create the project schedules.

 Difference Between Project Plan and Project Schedule

-- A project plan is an overall document involves project risks, budget, organization, scope, goals, objectives and also project schedule.
+- A project plan is an extensive document which includes project risks, budget, organization, scope, goals, objectives and also project schedule.
 On the other hand a project schedules involve planned dates and sequences of the project activities.

 - A project plan focuses on the entire project.
-On the other hand a project schedules focus on the project activities and their dates.
+On the other hand a project schedules focus on the project activities, start and finish dates and dependencies.

 - A project schedules alerts the project team about the critical path and potential delays.

 - Project schedules are live documents that should be updated and reported regularly.

 - A project schedule usually relies on softwares, methods and techniques such as Gantt Charts, Network Diagrams, PERT, CPM etc.